 Soon a couple of Englishmen brought a football out of their trench and a game started.

-But accounts by members of Bairnsfather’s unit, the 1st Royal Warwickshires, indicate that they played football just amongst themselves but in sight of the Germans and this is what Zehmisch appears to be describing, rather than a match between the British and Germans.
-Bairnsfather’s own account of the truce published in 1916 made no reference at all to football.
-In a 1929 magazine article he claimed that a football match was proposed did not take place before but fraternization was forbidden.
-However, in a television interview for the Canadian Broadcasting Corporation in 1958, he described how football was actually played with the implication that he was an eye-witness.
+Accounts by members of Bairnsfather’s unit, the 1st Royal Warwickshires, indicate that they played football amongst themselves in sight of the Germans and this is what Zehmisch appears to be describing, rather than a match between the British and Germans.
+Bairnsfather’s own account of the Truce published in 1916 made no reference at all to football.
+In a 1929 magazine article, he claimed that a football match was proposed but, before it could take place, further fraternization was forbidden.
+However, in a television interview for the Canadian Broadcasting Corporation in 1958, he described how football was actually played, with the implication that he was an eye-witness.
 If he had seen football between the opposing sides, it would seem plausible that he would have described it in 1916 and in particular would have depicted it in at least one of his many cartoons.
 The evidence points to him either consciously or unconsciously embroidering the story or speaking generally about what he had heard had happened, rather than what he had actually seen himself.

 Opposition to the Truces